Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 The WCS and CSDC also provide the steering and cueing functions required for display to the flight crew.
 The information can be displayed on the TID, HSD, multiple display indicator, HUD, and VDI, depending on the navigation and steering modes selected by the flight crew.

-The available destination or navigation points are waypoints 1, 2, or 3, fix point, home base, surface target, and initial point and may be designated by the DEST switch on the TID.
+The available destination or navigation points are waypoints 1, 2, or 3, fixed point, home base, surface target, and initial point and may be designated by the DEST switch on the TID.

 Additionally, navigational points (latitude and longitude) may also be inserted by the RIO using the CAP or by datalink message (when on the deck) using either cable or the RF link.